johnmcgovern/ansible-splunk-base/README.md

-# Ansible-Splunk-Role
+# Ansible-Splunk-Base

-This is an Ansible role that installs or upgrades Splunk to a specific version.
+This is an Ansible project that installs or upgrades Splunk to a specific version.
+It can also perform basic OS config (ulimits, THP disabled, hostname, etc.) and ./splunk/etc/ backups.

 ### Setup